FernleafSystems/Shield-Security-for-WordPress/readme.txt

 **We need to stop our obsession with malware**.
 Malware scanning is important *after* your site is hacked.
 Get a security plugin that [prioritises security *protection* before the worst happens](https://shsec.io/ky).

 Shield is the only security plugin for WordPress that fully prioritises protection over repair.
-Who cares about malware when you can stop it before it even happens?
+With Shield, your site will start to block visitors as they probe your site looking for vulnerabilities, and before they can begin to do any damage.

-**No-Hype.
-No Scary Marketing.
-Just Great Security**.
-Shield is the only NO-nonsense security solution that defends and protects your WordPress sites against hackers and malicious bots, of all types.
-With our exclusive invisible "CAPTCHA"-replacement technology you can limit login attempts, block brute force attacks and prevent 100% bot comment SPAM.
+**No other standalone WordPress security plugin** (including Wordfence, WP Cerber, Ninja Firewall, All-In-One Security) approaches security in this way.
+The 1st step in any good security system is Intrusion Detection/Prevention, the 2nd step is repair.
+Shield does both.

 Our mission is to block bad IPs and requests before they can do any damage.
 Shield will block all automated Comment SPAM, brute force logins, plugin-vulnerability exploitation, malware injection, vulnerability scanning, password stuffing, contact form spam, and so much more.
 If you're disappointed with the performance of your current solution, give Shield a try - we promise that you won't be disappointed.

 **Use the power of the network**.
 ShieldNET is our new and exclusive network-based intelligence platform that draws-in information from all around the globe to help Shield Security plugins be smarter when assessing security threats and taking appropriate action.
-And with our new [Crowdsec partnership](https://shsec.io/l5) you've got even more data.
+And with our new [Crowdsec partnership](https://shsec.io/l5) you've got even more data to make smarter decision.

 #### Get the highest rated 5* Security Plugin for WordPress